 Angina is chest pain that occurs when the blood supply to the muscles of the heart is restricted.
-It usually happens because the arteries supplying the heart become hardened and narrowed.
+It usually happens because the arteries supplying the heart become hardened and/or narrowed.
 The pain is usually triggered by physical activity or stress and typically only lasts for a few minutes.
 This is often referred to as an angina attack.

 Chest pain may also occur with:

 • breathlessness (some people can have this without any chest pain)